casey/nftparty/README.md

 # NFT Minting Party!
 1. Get a paper wallet with a PRIVATE_KEY
-2. Pick a FILE to nft-ize
+2. Pick a FILE to nft-ize (A meme?
+Some art?
+A poem?)
 3. Pick an appealing ORDINAL on your paper wallet
 4. Mint an nft and verify it:
     ```